-Emily- Director of Kitchen Programs
+Emily Kanally- Director of Nutrition and Kitchen Programs

 Emily on why food equity, volunteerism and Second Harvest matter to her: “I’ve always had a passion for food and feeding people, and I wanted to turn that passion into a career.
 From a young age my parents taught me the importance of cooking and growing my own food.
 I feel it’s my responsibility to serve others in any way I can and I hope to use the knowledge and skills I have cultivated in the Volunteer Center to further the progress of The Kitchen at Second Harvest.
 We are excited to introduce Spokane to The Kitchen as the source for learning cooking skills, nutrition and even corporate team building, all while allowing us to provide good food to those in need.”

 Jandyl - Kitchen Manager